 \subsection{Overview of the mathematical analysis}

-From a mathematical point of view, our model leads to a \emph{random time-horizon, two-dimensional stochastic control problem with discretionary stopping}.
-The time-horizon is given as the minimum between the agent's random time of death, $\eta$, and the maximal expected biological longevity $T<\infty$\footnote{This can be also thought of as the maximal age at which insurance companies enable to enter a preventive health-care program.}.
-We assume that $\eta$ does not need to depend on the financial market.
-In other words, we do not assume that $\eta$ is a stopping time of the filtration $\mathbb{F}$ with respect to which the asset prices are adapted.
-The conditional distribution function of $\eta$ is assumed to depend on the agent's health status and by means of health investment the agent slows the rate of mortality, which in turn changes the distribution of $\eta$.
+From a mathematical point of view, our model leads to a \emph{random-horizon, two-dimensional stochastic control problem with discretionary stopping}.
+The random horizon is the agent's time of death, \(\eta\).
+We do not require \(\eta\) to be a stopping time with respect to the financial-market filtration \(\mathbb F\).
+Instead, its conditional distribution is determined by an intensity that depends on the agent's health status.
+Through health investment, the agent improves her health capital, thereby reducing the force of mortality and changing the distribution of \(\eta\).

-The two coordinates of the state process are the wealth process $X$ and the health capital process $H$.
-The agent chooses the consumption rate $c$ and the portfolio $\pi$, as well as the time $\tau$ at which undertaking a lump sum investment into health.
-At time $\tau$ the dynamics of $H$ and $X$ change, since the health capital is increased through the investment (so that the mortality rate is decreased), while the agent's wealth reduces.
-The aim is then to maximize the intertemporal utility from consumption and health status, up to the random time $\eta \wedge T$.
+The two state variables are the wealth process \(X\) and the health capital process \(H\).
+The agent chooses the consumption rate $c$, the portfolio $\pi$, and the time $\tau$ at which she starts a costly continuous healthcare investment at the fixed rate $I$.
+At time \(\tau\), the dynamics change: health capital is improved through the investment, reducing mortality risk, whereas wealth is reduced by the investment cost.
+The objective is to maximize expected intertemporal utility from consumption and health up to the random time of death.